 Part of the Danaher Death Squad, he has won titles at the ADCC submission wrestling championship, IBJJF World, and Pan American championships.

 Now he is 6-1 in ONE Championship with 5 out of 6 fights being finished.

 Differences Between Gi and No Gi

 Besides the clothing and grip aspects that we covered earlier, the pace of the fight is a lot faster in No Gi.

 The reason for this is without the Gi, there are fewer ways to be held or stalled, and it's a lot easier to break the grip of your opponent when they have to rely on pure strength and stamina throughout a match.

 With the Gi on, your collar and pants can be used against you.

 There is a list of rules that differentiate between Gi and No Gi competitions.

-Targeting the legs is something that is very prominent in No Gi but something like leg locks are actually banned in Gi competitions.
+Targeting the legs is very prominent in No Gi but something like leg locks are banned in Gi competitions.

 It's a lot easier to learn Gi BJJ and then transition over to No Gi BJJ whereas the same can't be said for the other way around.